IKIM-Essen/ClusterDocs/docs/concepts/what-rcc-can-do.md

 ## Use AI assistance without exporting the dataset

 A major RCC design goal is to separate **AI assistance** from **data disclosure**.
+The preferred pattern is **data-blind by default**.
 An external or general-purpose coding agent can help with:

 - RCC documentation and explanations;
 - workflow and software design;